thvasilo/uncertain-trees-reproducible/README.md

 ### MOA

 We recommend using the pre-built binaries under `binaries`.
 The only requirement is Java 8.
-We've tested with the Oracle JDK, OpenJDK seems to causes issues with the results.
+We've tested with the Oracle JDK, OpenJDK seems to cause issues with the results.

 Alternatively you can build the MOA distribution using Maven by running `mvn package -DskipTests` in `moa/moa`.